Car Insurance Rates by Age and State

 Use State-Specific Discounts

-Most major insurers offer discounts that apply regardless of state: good student, multi-vehicle, bundling home and auto, but some states have programs worth asking about specifically.
+Most major insurers offer discounts that apply in every state: good student, multi-vehicle and bundling home and auto.
+Some states have additional programs worth asking about.
 California bans credit-based pricing, which can work in your favor or against you depending on your credit profile.

 Some states require insurers to offer low-income assistance programs or special liability-only rates for qualifying drivers.
-Teen drivers in any state benefit most from staying on a family policy rather than buying a separate one, saving up to $2,304 per year at age 16, and from completing an approved driver training course, which offers an additional 5% to 10% discount.
+Teen drivers in any state save the most by staying on a family policy rather than buying a separate one, up to $2,304 a year at age 16.
+Completing an approved driver training course adds another 5% to 10%.

 Match Coverage to Your Vehicle's Value